devajmeireles/fraction/docs/using.md

 Behind the scenes, this will register the action to dispatch the `Fraction\Jobs\FractionJob` job, which will execute the action in the background.

-> You can pass arguments to the queued method to personalize the queued execution.
+> You can pass parameters to the queued method to personalize the queued execution.